Electrolytes in Parvo Treatment

 Carrying a negative charge, bicarbonate is an electrolyte that helps maintain the balance between acid and base inside the body and promotes proper digestion.
 It also helps to neutralize the acid content of ingested foods.

 Phosphorus is the electrolyte that’s mainly responsible for bone and teeth formation.
 It also plays a major role in how the body converts and uses fats and carbohydrates.
 In addition to that, phosphorus aids in protein production, as well as cellular and tissue repair.

 Calcium is one of the most important electrolytes found inside the body.
 Aside from keeping the bones and teeth strong and healthy, it also helps in blood clot formation, as well as muscle and heart contraction.

 Why Do Dogs with Parvo Need Electrolytes?

 Two of the main symptoms of Parvo are severe vomiting and diarrhea.
-Oftentimes, this leads to dehydration, which is the most common cause of death in infected dogs.
+Unfortunatly, this leads to dehydration, which is the most common cause of death in infected dogs.